Factsheet: Palestinian children in the Israeli military detention system

 Israeli military law provides no right to legal counsel during interrogation, and Israeli military court judges seldom exclude confessions obtained by coercion or torture.

-Of nearly 600 Palestinian children detained by Israeli forces from the occupied West Bank and prosecuted in Israeli military courts between 2012 and 2016, DCIP found that:
+From testimonies of 739 Palestinian children detained by Israeli forces from the occupied West Bank and prosecuted in Israeli military courts between 2013 and 2018, DCIP found that:

 - 96 percent were interrogated without the presence of a family member